Chuckie Dreyfus

-Charles "Chuckie" de Joya Dreyfus (/tl/; born August 7, 1974) is a Filipino actor, songwriter, and television personality.
+Charles de Joya Dreyfus (/tl/; born August 7, 1974) is a Filipino actor, songwriter, and television personality.
 He received his first award as Best Child Performer 1984 at the Metro Manila Film Festival, won the FAMAS Award 1985 for Best Child Actor in the film Idol in which he played the sidekick of Philippine action star, Rudy Fernandez and in 1988 won Best Child Performer in Film Academy of the Philippines (FAP) Award for Once Upon a Time.